-Ben Weingart's life began in poverty, but when be died in December 1980, his Southern California real estate holdings were comprised mostly of hotels, shopping centers and apartment buildings worth many millions of dollars.
+Ben Weingart’s life began in poverty, but when he died in December 1980, his Southern California real estate holdings were comprised mostly of hotels, shopping centers and apartment buildings worth many millions of dollars.
 He probably was best known as the man who led the multimillion-dollar venture that created a new town, the City of Lakewood, on what previously were sugar-beet and bean fields.

 Built after World War II on a scale grander than Levittown, its famous Eastern counterpart, Lakewood was the first planned city in Southern California.
 In the 1950s Weingart purchased 3,500 acres of agricultural land from Montana Land Co. and, in the years following, developed the new community of 18,000 homes and the 156-acre Lakewood Center, one of Southern California’s first shopping malls.

 In planning to develop Lakewood, Weingart and his then partners, Mark Taper and Louis Boyar, foresaw a fundamental shift in population patterns that soon would transform Los Angeles into one of the nation’s primary urban centers.

 Weingart’s generosity was a visible element in Lakewood’s growth and development.
 His long association with and affection for the city can be seen today in the many public facilities made possible by the Weingart Foundation: a civic center, community service center, library, YMCA and senior center.

 For more than half a century Weingart’s keen business sense earned him the respect and admiration of the financial community and the real estate industry of Southern California.
 Always considering himself as the steward for the benefit of society of the fortune he accumulated he and his wife, Stella established the Weingart Foundation in 1951.